Research-Based

 How does Theragun G3Pro work?

-If you haven’t heard, myofascial release is a form of massage that aims to release tension in the fascia, which is the tissue that wraps muscles up into bundles.
-When the fascia gets tight, muscles knot up and feel sore.
-Myofascial release usually takes lots of pressure.
-That’s why people use hard Styrofoam rollers, hard lacrosse balls, and similar items for the massages.
-It takes force to get deep and break up muscle tension.
+Myofascial release is a massage technique that targets tension in the fascia—the tissue that wraps muscles into bundles.
+When fascia tightens, muscles develop knots and soreness.
+Myofascial release typically requires significant pressure.
+That’s why people rely on firm foam rollers, hard lacrosse balls, and similar tools for these massages.
+Breaking up muscle tension demands force.

-Theragun G3Pro replaces the hard objects with a foam head that pulses back and forth.
-It moves enough to provide substantial pressure on the knotted muscle, then releases quickly.
-You can push the tissue hard with the Theragun, too.
-It works at up to sixty pounds of pressure.
+The Theragun G3Pro replaces hard objects with a foam head that pulses rhythmically.
+It generates enough movement to apply substantial pressure to knotted muscle, then releases rapidly.
+You can also apply considerable force with the Theragun, as it operates at up to sixty pounds of pressure.

 How does Theragun G3Pro work